How quickly can semiconductor experts be trained?

 The Education Ministry plans to announce the road map for nurturing semiconductor experts and high-tech fields in July.

-By Im Eun-byel (silverstar@heraldcorp.com)
+By Im Eun-byel (silverstar@heraldcorp.com